aluasagyndyk2/MyJavaProjectt/README.md

 ---

-## UML Diagram
-Below is the UML diagram that shows the structure of the Report class and its inner Builder class.

-![UML] patterns.drawio.svg)

----

 ## Clean Code Principles Applied
 - Meaningful names: Classes, methods, and variables are named clearly and consistently.
 - Single Responsibility Principle (SRP): Report class only stores data, while Builder class is responsible for object creation.